LassoSoft/LassoGuide/source/operations/date-duration.rst

 See the ICU website for a detailed explanation of `ICU date formatting symbols`_.

-..
-Sphinx isn't generating proper LaTeX for multi-row cells
+.. line blocks in table cells requires p column type and adds excess vertical space

 .. tabularcolumns:: llll